Howard Florey: Death

 Florey published his last scientific paper, co-written with Jennings, in 1967.
 He had written or co-written over two hundred papers.
-He died at his home at the provost's lodging, of a congestive heart failure on 21 February 1968.
-Although Florey was an agnostic, a funeral service was held in the St. Nicholas' parish church across the road.
+He died at his home at the provost's lodgings, of congestive heart failure on 21 February 1968.
+Although Florey was an agnostic, a funeral service was held in the St. Nicholas' parish church in Marston.
 A memorial plaque was placed on the outside wall near the entrance; the church refused to allow it to be placed inside because Florey had been so outspoken in his disbelief.
 A larger service at Westminster Abbey in London was attended by about 500 people.
 His remains were cremated.